Jyerxa/fluid-forms/README.md

 # Fluid Froms

 If you are reading this you probably don't want to be here.
 This is a sandbox app to test out some ideas for a new form builder.
-It is not intended to be used for anything other than testing and proof on concept.
+It is not intended to be used for anything other than testing and proof of concept.

 ## References
 - [Fluid Framework](https://fluidframework.com/)